 Ironically, working fewer hours may make you more productive because you’ll have to focus on what’s really important, and cut back on activities that don’t bring value to your business.

 If you’re worried about what your clients will think, I remind you that your clients don’t have to know what your work hours are—only what your meeting availability is.
-If someone wants to schedule a meeting during what you’ve marked as you time off, just say you’re busy then and offer a different time slot.
+If someone wants to schedule a meeting during what you’ve marked as you time off, just say you’re not available then and offer a different time slot.

 Burnout has serious consequences.